Another One: TINA.org Calls Out DJ Khaled’s Undisclosed Alcohol Ads, Again

-The recent NAD decision requiring Taboola, a content distributor, to more clearly disclose that its recommended links are really ads (aka as sponsored content) is the latest of several actions in recent months by the industry self-regulatory board that aims to address the continually moving target of labeling paid content.
+The recent The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus. decision requiring Taboola, a content distributor, to more clearly disclose that its recommended links are really ads (aka as sponsored content) is the latest of several actions in recent months by the industry self-regulatory board that aims to address the continually moving target of labeling paid content.

 The FTC requires that paid online ads must be disclosed and labeled.
 But it hasn’t taken any action against advertisers or publishing sites nor issued any specific guidance.

 While the agency ruminates and ponders, advertisers and publishing sites are moving forward aggressively on pushing sponsored content, which is increasingly becoming a revenue stream for publishers.
 More than 70 percent of online publishers surveyed offer native advertisement opportunities, according to the FTC.
 And a recent study by Chartbeat found that click through rates for stories clearly labeled as sponsored content had much lower views than editorial content.
 So the incentive is there for advertisers to blend sponsored posts seamlessly into editorial content.